jyjoshi/nutrichat/Notes.md

 3. Memory Based (Intensive)
 4. Aggregate Information with time
 5. The term non-parametric is not meant to imply that such models completely lack parameters but that the number and nature of the parameters are flexible and not fixed in advance.

+Non-parametric models utilize latent patterns or representations observed in the data distribution.

 # Sequence to Sequence models